 Why is my blog called The Rocky Safari?

-In 2009, my Mandarin Chinese teacher gave me the name: “Tàishān,” based on my English name, “Rocky Trifari.”
-The inspiration for my Chinese name came from the famous Mount Tai mountains of China.
+In 2009, my Chinese teacher gave me the name 泰山 (Tài Shān) based on my English name, Rocky Trifari.
+The inspiration behind my Chinese name comes from the famous Mount Tai mountains of China.

-“Taishan” technically means “big mountain,” but it also sometimes translates back into English as “Tarzan.”
-So whether you prefer to see me as a safari adventurer or like Tarzan the jungle man, the bottom line is that I love to be in and around nature.
+While “Tàishān” technically means “big mountain,” it also translates back into English as Tarzan!
+So whether you think of me as a safari adventurer or like Tarzan the jungle man, the bottom line is that I love to be in and around nature.
 I gravitate toward birds and I have had a passion for travel and exploration from an early age.